Rich man and Lazarus: Friedrich Justus Knecht: a parable of the future life

 The Catholic German theologian Friedrich Justus Knecht (d.
 1921), states that this parable gives "a glimpse of the future state, both for our consolation and as a warning."
 Because after this life there is "a life where everything is quite different from what it is on earth.
 Lazarus was poor, despised, racked with pain and hunger while he was on earth; but when he died, angels carried his soul to the abode of the just, where he received consolation."
 However the rich man who when on earth, "led what was apparently a magnificent life.
 He was esteemed and honoured, surrounded by flatterers, waited on by a host of servants, clad in costly clothes, and he feasted luxuriously every day.
 But all this magnificence lasted only a short time.
 He died and was lost for ever, and has been for centuries suffering unspeakable torments."

 Knecht also reflects on why the rich man was condemned writing: "Because he was a sensual man, an epicurean, and religion was a matter of no consideration with him.
 His only thought was how to lead a pleasant life, and he neither troubled himself about the future, nor believed in a coming Redeemer.
 He led a life without prayer, without fear of hell or desire for heaven, a life without grace and without God."

 Afterlife doctrine

 The parable teaches in this particular case that both identity and memory remain after death for the soul of the one in a hell.
-Most Christians believe in the immortality of the soul and particular judgment and see the story as consistent with it, or even refer to it to establish these doctrines like St. Irenaeus, an Early Church father, did.
+Most Christians believe in the immortality of the soul and particular judgment and see the story as consistent with it, or even refer to it to establish these doctrines as St. Irenaeus, an Early Church father, did.